LucianoXu/28-Dirac3/README.md

 - Quantum register & register sets implemented, reducton rules implemented.
 The problem is the checking of register in/disjoint properties is a little bit complicated.

+- I implemented matching for AC/C symbols.
+It remains to see how much it will influence the efficiency.

 ## TODO
 - consider the case of teleportation after we have indices